International Baccalaureate (IB) Middle Years Programme (MYP)

 Students who complete the MYP are well-prepared to undertake the IB Diploma Programme or Career-related Programme.

-Does implementing an IB programme mean my child’s school will not teach local or national standards such as the Common Core?
+Does implementing an IB MYP programme mean my child’s school will not teach local or national standards such as the Common Core?

 Have studies been done on the impact of the MYP?